a21401624/DIP_memory/readme.md

 # Discrepancy preserving (DIP) memory

-This is the code for our paper 'RETRIEVE THE VISIBLE FEATURE TO IMPROVE THERMAL PEDESTRIAN DETECTION USING DISCREPANCY PRESERVING MEMORY NETWORK' that has been submitted to ICIP2023.
+This is the code for our paper 'RETRIEVE THE VISIBLE FEATURE TO IMPROVE THERMAL PEDESTRIAN DETECTION USING DISCREPANCY PRESERVING MEMORY NETWORK' that has been accepted by ICIP2023.

 ![DIP_memory](DIP_memory.png)